Caesar Salad Pitas with Lightened Up Caesar Dressing

 Caesar dressing traditionally is made with anchovies.
 Scoff at that all you want but it’s true.
 And you thought you didn’t like weird smelly canned fish.
 Heh.

-Anyway, anchovies make caesar dressing taste good but they have like 30 bajillion milligrams of sodium and some pretty unnecessary cholesterol and they make My Fitness Pal tell me I can’t have chicken with dinner because I’ve had too much protein.
+Anyway, anchovies make Caesar dressing taste good but they have like 30 bajillion milligrams of sodium and some pretty unnecessary cholesterol and they make My Fitness Pal tell me I can’t have chicken with dinner because I’ve had too much protein.

 Also, I think if I told you to go out and buy anchovy fillets you would never ever do it.
 Am I right?

-Caesar Salad Pita with Light Caesar Dressing
+Caesar Salad Pitas with Light Caesar Dressing

 Fun Fact: My dad had a thing for canned sardines and my mom would make him go stand in the garage and eat them because they smell disgusting.